 - 1. Complaint management process. - a.
 The provider must develop and implement a protocol for handling and resolving written and oral complaints about services or personnel. - b.
 In addition to addressing complaints as they arise, the provider must analyze the complaints each calendar quarter to determine whether issues raised represent single incidents or a pattern, and take appropriate action to resolve issues brought to light by the quarterly analysis. - 2.
 Quality improvement process. - a.
 The provider must engage in monitoring and data collection activities related to the delivery of services and recipient satisfaction with the services, analyze findings, and identify problems and opportunities for improvement. - b.
 The provider must develop and implement a process for taking action to remedy problems, whether the issues relate to a single individual or to systemic program operations. - c.
-The provider must utilize its findings from data collection and analysis activities to engage in actions (e.g., policy development, management changes, staff training, or other system level interventions) that lead to continuous improvements in its delivery of services.

-3. Self-assessment.

-- a.
-The provider must conduct a self-assessment of its quality improvement process annually, at a minimum, for each year of its certification period. - b.
-The process must include evaluation of the findings from, and corrective actions taken in regard to, - i. the complaint management process; - ii. critical incident reports, including reports of harm; - iii. analyses of medication errors; - iv. analyses of the use of restrictive interventions; - v. consumer satisfaction surveys; and - vi. internal reviews of recipient services to determine services are provided in accordance with individual support plans and meet the recipient's needs. - 4.
+The provider must utilize its findings from data collection and analysis activities to engage in actions (e.g., policy development, management changes, staff training, or other system level interventions) that lead to continuous improvements in its delivery of services. - 3.
+Self-assessment. - a.
+The provider must conduct a self-assessment of its quality improvement process annually, at a minimum, for each year of its certification period.
+The provider will use the self-assessment findings to develop the quality improvement report. - b.
+The process must include evaluation of the findings from, and corrective actions taken with regard to, - i. the complaint management process; - ii. critical incident reports, including reports of harm; - iii. analyses of medication errors; - iv. analyses of the use of restrictive interventions; - v. consumer satisfaction surveys; and - vi. internal reviews of recipient services to determine services were provided in accordance with individual support plans and meet the recipient's needs. - 4.
 Quality improvement report. - a.
-The provider must summarize data collection activities, findings, and resulting corrective actions and program improvements in a quality improvement report for submission with its application for recertification. - b.
-The provider must be able to support the report submitted with data that must be made available to Senior and Disabilities Services upon request.
+The provider must submit with its application to renew certification a complete quality improvement report, in a format provided by the department, based on the self-assessment.
+A complete quality improvement report includes: